What is unlimited home insurance?

 Frequently asked questions

 How do I know how much buildings insurance I need?

-A chartered surveyor can help you with your home's rebuild cost, or you can use the re build cost calculator provided by The Building Cost Information Service (BCIS) of the Royal Institution of Chartered Surveyors (RICS).
+A chartered surveyor can help you with your home's rebuild cost or you can use the rebuild cost calculator provided by The Building Cost Information Service (BCIS) or the Royal Institution of Chartered Surveyors (RICS).

 You can also calculate the rebuild value of your house using the BCIS service when you compare buildings insurance with us.